antsmartian/lets-build-express/chap04/CHAP04.md

 We are also making the `layer.route` as `undefined` as this is not required for our use case.
 Then finally, we are putting back the `layer` into the `stack`.

-We knew from the previous chapters, that `app.lazyrouter` is called before routing begun.
+We knew from the previous chapters, that `app.lazyrouter` is called before routing begins.
 This is the right place to call `Router`'s `use` :

 ```JavaScript